HackYourFuture/JavaScript2/Week1/MAKEME.md

 ## **1. Practice the concepts**

 Before we head into the exercises, it might be nice to do some interactive exercises first!
-In the following resource you'll find some exercises that'll teach you the basics of the interaction between JavaScript and the DOM
+In the following resource you'll find some exercises that'll teach you the basics of the interaction between JavaScript and the DOM:

 - [Making webpages interactive](https://www.khanacademy.org/computing/computer-programming/html-css-js)